History2 (Canadian TV channel): History

 On August 2, 2010, with little marketing initiative behind it and little notice from the press, mentv was quietly rebranded The Cave, while maintaining mentv's programming strategy of a lifestyle service aimed at men.
 On October 27, 2010, Shaw Communications gained a 49% stake in the channel as a result of its acquisition of Canwest.

 On December 22, 2011, Groupe TVA announced its intention to sell its share of The Cave and Mystery TV to Shaw Communications, giving Shaw full control of the two channels.
 It was revealed in regulatory documents, that the transaction for The Cave was valued at $2,000,000.
 The deal was approved by the CRTC on April 25, 2012.

 On May 30, 2012, Shaw Media announced that it would be launching a Canadian version of the history-focused American channel, H2, on August 27, 2012.
 While no official word was made by Shaw Media, It was speculated that the channel would be a rebranded version of The Cave.
 Indeed, The Cave was rebranded as H2 on August 27, 2012.

 On May 29, 2013, Shaw Media launched a high definition simulcast of H2.
 It is currently available on Eastlink, Shaw Direct, Shaw Cable & Bell Fibe TV.

 In November 2015, it was announced that the U.S. H2 channel would be replaced by Viceland—a new network programmed by Vice Media.
 With Vice previously announcing a Canadian partnership with Rogers Communications, who rebranded The Biography Channel to a Canadian version of Viceland, and A&E Networks stating that the H2 brand would continue to be used in international markets, the Canadian channel was not affected by these changes.

 On April 1, 2016, Corus Entertainment acquired Shaw Media.

 In August 2019, the channel has been rebranded as History2, as with other current existing H2 channels around the world.

-The channel updated its on-screen imaging in January 2022.
+Programming

+When launched as mentv and later renamed to The Cave, this channel combined male-friendly entertainment with lifestyle programming targeting male audiences.
+Notable series also included its music program Men of Music, which profiled 26 exceptional men who have made tremendous contributions to Canadian music.

+Since its rebrand as History2, this channel carries documentary programming, original historical and popular science documentaries, and pseudoscientific entertainment programs while maintaining its status as a male-oriented television service.

+Following the retirement of CRTC's genre protection rules in 2015, History2 began to air some reruns of shows from other Corus-owned channels including Canadian-produced shows to fulfill Canadian content quotas.